Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose the Mangodan Sofa?

-Start with seat height and depth: low, deep seats favor lounging but can challenge shorter legs and anyone who wants easier stand-up.
-If guests sleep over, prioritize the 104” Sleeper for pull-out function and storage.
-For apartments, choose between the 70” Corduroy loveseat (steadier support) and the 80” Chenille loveseat (deeper lounge feel).
-For couples who like to stretch out, the 110” Cloud Sectional is the most relaxed fit.
+Start with seat height and seat depth.
+Low, deep seating works best for lounging, but it can be harder for shorter users or anyone who wants an easier stand-up.
+If guests stay over, the 104” Sleeper is the clear utility pick because it adds a pull-out bed and built-in storage.
+For smaller rooms, choose between the 70” Corduroy loveseat for steadier support and the 80” Chenille loveseat for a deeper, softer lounge feel.
+If your priority is stretching out, the 110” Cloud Sectional is the most relaxed option in the group.

 Limitations